TheBrownLab/phylofisher-pages/pages/getting-started/installation.md

 `mamba install phylofisher`

 Notes:
-- After you finish using PhyloFisher, use `conda deactivate` to deactivate the `fisher` conda virtual enviornment.
+- After you finish using PhyloFisher, use `conda deactivate` to deactivate the `fisher` conda virtual environment.
 <br/>